 As mentioned before, in recent years, game theories have developed significantly in developing policies of pollution loading discharge into the river.
 Accordingly, the concept of the bankruptcy method among various beneficiaries in water quantity allocation has been developed but it is not used in water quality management.
 The novelty of this paper is an application of the bankruptcy method in river water quality management.
 So, by integrating the Qual2K quality simulation model with particle swarm optimization (PSO) model, different policies of pollution discharge to the river are determined based on the bankruptcy method.
 Therefore, the application of bankruptcy rules in the context of water quality management and the array of technical tools (e.g. water quality simulation, PSO, etc.) employed is the contribution of this work.

 In this study, an approach based on the bankruptcy problem resolution rule has been offered for waste load allocation in river systems.
 Considering the non-uniform spatial and temporal variability of water flows and wastewater discharged to the river, non-linear optimization models were proposed for solving river bankruptcy problems.
 In order to simulate the superposition of wastewater discharge from different point sources, and also considering the re-aeration and disposal of the pollution along the river, a river water quality simulation model is linked with the optimization model.
-In this study, a river water quality simulation model (Qual2k) used is coupled with the optimization model in order to simulate the DO variation along the river due to different pollution discharge scenarios.
+In this study, a river water quality simulation model (Qual2k) used is coupled with the optimization model in order to simulate the dissolved oxygen (DO) variation along the river due to different pollution discharge scenarios.

 River water quality simulation model